Last Thursday, I spoke to no less than Five owners of aggressive dogs. And that was only on Thursday.

 I'll tell you.
 What stood out was .....
 Age.

-Each and everyone of the dogs was 2 years old, give or take a month or so.
+Each and everyone of the dogs was 2 years old, give or take about 6 months or so.
 Each had been exhibiting aggression for at least 2 months (but more likely for about 6 months or more).
 And each of the dogs' aggression issues were getting worse.

 So what is it about 2 year old dogs?
 (Or really dogs ranging from about 12 months to about 3 years of age?)